Axelcodeml/Hotel-booking-status-predict/README.md

 # Hotel-booking-status-predict

-This repository has the datasets and scripts: train-validation-scoring(testing) in order to predict by means a classification algorithm about hotel bookings cancellations.
+## The project is developed by using a classification algorithm: Logistic Regression

-The project is developed by using a classification algorithm: Logistic Regression
+### This repository has the datasets and scripts: train-validation-scoring(testing) in order to predict by means a classification algorithm about hotel bookings cancellations.

 Project Organization
 ----------------------

     ├── README.md                   <- The Top-level README for developers using this project ├── data